Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

-The fact each client has to load the document by itself (i.e. the server doesn't provide to the client the document edited in the session but only patches to apply) is more performance-hungry on the client, but this prevents the client that created the session from controlling the initial content of the document (this is an issue since a user with no write access in the workspace can then modify a document by creating a session with his tempered document, then wait for a user with write access to join and do the save for them...).
+The fact each client has to load the document by itself (i.e. the server doesn't provide to the client the document edited in the session but only patches to apply) is more performance-hungry on the client (as `x2t` document conversion is done client-side), but this prevents the client that created the session from controlling the initial content of the document (this is an issue since a user with no write access in the workspace can then modify a document by creating a session with his tempered document, then wait for a user with write access to join and do the save for them...).

 ### 1.3 - Session ID vs document ID